 List civilian education (undergraduate and above) in chronological order from earliest to the most recent underneath the section heading.
-Do not list Associate's Degrees or Certificates.
+Do not list associate degrees or Certificates.
 Certificates and Certifications can be listed in "OTHER ACCOMPLISHMENTS."

 Year, Name of College/University, Degree Level (i.e. MBA, MA, BS, BBA, PhD, JD, etc.), Specialization, City, State